shaik1002/biggitlabbomb/doc/user/packages/npm_registry/index.md

 NOTE:
 Starting with npm version 8, you can [use a URI fragment instead of a full URL](https://docs.npmjs.com/cli/v8/configuring-npm/npmrc/?v=true#auth-related-configuration) in the `_authToken` parameter.
-However, [group-specific endpoints](https://gitlab.com/gitlab-org/gitlab/-/issues/299834) are not supported.
+However, [group-level endpoints](https://gitlab.com/gitlab-org/gitlab/-/issues/299834) are not supported.

-### Install from an instance
+### Install from the instance level

 WARNING:
-To install a package from an instance, the package must have been published following the scoped [naming convention](#naming-convention).
+To install a package from the instance level, the package must have been published following the scoped [naming convention](#naming-convention).

 1. [Authenticate to the package registry](#authenticate-to-the-package-registry).